 NYLC is delighted to share the news of its 2018 award winners.
 The Alec Dickson Servant Leader award goes to education professor Barb Wittemann of Concordia College; the service-learning practitioner award goes to Katrina Weimholt, Assistant Director of the Center for Civic Engagement at Northwestern University in Evanston, Ill., and the youth leadership for service-learning excellence award goes to a team of young people from Entheos Academy in Kearns, Utah, who developed and train on a STEM curriculum called “the Incredible Machine.”

-This year’s awards ceremony will be held at Dare to Dream, the 28th Annual National Service-Learning Conference®, in Anaheim, California, March 22-24, 2017.
+This year’s awards ceremony will be held at Justice in Action, the 29th Annual National Service-Learning Conference®, in St. Paul, MN, March 11-13, 2018.

 Service-Learning Practitioner Leadership Award

 The Service-Learning Practitioner Leadership Award recognizes those who have equipped young people to lead and serve, both through their direct work with youth and by nurturing other practitioners.
 Nominations are accepted from the general public, and a committee of leaders from the service-learning field will select the winners.

 Youth Leadership For Service-Learning Excellence Award

 The Youth Leadership for Service-Learning Excellence Award recognizes service-learning programs and projects that demonstrate outstanding youth leadership.
 This award focuses on projects that show a high level of youth initiative in all areas including identifying an authentic need, planning the service, and putting that plan into action.
 Teams of young people participating in service-learning projects can apply.